exequtic/apdatifier/README.md

 After installation, the widget icon should <b>automatically</b> appear in the system tray.

->[!WARNING]
+>[!IMPORTANT]
->If you had the previous version installed, you may need to Log Out or restart plasmashell after install.
+>If you had the previous version installed, you may need to log out or restart plasmashell after installation for the new features to work properly.
 >```bash
 >killall plasmashell && kstart plasmashell
 >```